EEE-Capstone/MIMS-Capstone/README.md

 The **Hidden Emissions of Electric Vehicles and Emissions Explorer**, were ideated, designed, and built by three students from the School of Information at UC Berkeley as a capstone project for the Master of Information Management and Systems program.

 ---
+### How to use the tool
+Navigate to the [Emissions Explorer](https://eee-capstone.github.io/MIMS-Capstone/vehicleForm/vehicle_form.html), and enter a year, make and model for a vehicle you're interested in learning more about.
+Then, enter a zip-code and how long you expect to own or drive the vehicle for and press submit!
+We will calculate an emissions estimate for your vehicle that looks something like this:

+### More about our tool
+We use the GREET life cycle analysis module, developed by Argonne National Laboratory as the basis for our emissions calculations.
+In addition, we use vehicle and emissions information from the EPA.
+More about our data sources and model assumptions is located in the report below.

 [Visit our project website](https://eee-capstone.github.io/MIMS-Capstone/templates/index.html#)